Essential Thrombocytosis

 Medication Summary

-Treatment for essential thrombocytosis (primary thrombocythemia) commonly includes the use of hydroxyurea, which is an antimetabolite similar in structure to naturally occurring compounds required for normal cell function.
+It also commonly includes the use of hydroxyurea, which is an antimetabolite similar in structure to naturally occurring compounds required for normal cell function.
 This structural similarity allows many of the antimetabolites to serve as substrates for important cellular enzymes.
 These substrates inhibit cell replication by direct inhibition of the enzymes needed for DNA replication or DNA repair or by incorporating directly into DNA.
+Note that hydroxyurea has been associated with birth defects and is therefore contraindicated in pregnancy (favoring the use of IFN-a).

 Tumors and healthy cells with high growth fractions (eg, bone marrow) are sensitive to inhibition by the antimetabolites.
 Anagrelide is a phosphodiesterase-3 enzyme (PDE-3) inhibitor that inhibits platelet aggregation.
 Anagrelide appears to decrease platelet counts by decreasing platelet production.
+This is also contraindicated in pregnancy.

 Ruxolitinib is a Janus associated kinase (JAK1/JAK2) inhibitor.
 Busulfan is an alkylating agent that affects myeloid cells more than lymphoid cells.
 Each of these drugs decrease serum platelets.